 Waste stream charts are posted in all the laboratories.
 There are special boxes labeled for broken glass, orange 3-L tubs for non-biological sharps and rigid plastic containers for used pipette tips.
 They are located in various labs throughout the building.
-All these sharps containers are dropped off at Rm 383, for disposal.
+All these sharps containers are dropped off in Rm 383 for disposal.